 David Propert provides Osteopathy, including Cranial Osteopathy, for athletes, performers and creative professionals.
 He is based at Calmer Clinics, Dolphin Square.

-Martial artist, pianist, french horn and guitar player.
-Works with performers - musicians, actors, dancers, singers - presenting with musculoskeletal pains linked to performance activities.
+Osteopath, Duncan Webster is a martial artist, pianist, French horn and guitar player.
+He works with performers - musicians, actors, dancers, singers - presenting with musculoskeletal pains linked to performance activities.
 Has a grounding in posture and biomechanics, pain physiology and stress.

 Ed Blake is the Director and Lead Physiotherapist at PhysioEd Medical.